Dating After Divorce: What Works, What Fails, and What to Avoid

 How soon is too soon to start dating after divorce?

-Most therapists suggest waiting at least 6–12 months after a divorce is finalized before actively dating again, especially if the marriage was long or the separation was high-conflict.
-The real indicator isn’t time on a calendar; it’s whether you can honestly say you’re moving toward something rather than running from the pain.
+For dating after divorce, most therapists recommend a time frame of at least 6-12 months following the finalization of the divorce, particularly after a lengthy or hostile marriage.
+The real indicator isn’t time on a calendar.
+It’s whether you’re moving toward something rather than running from pain.

 2